likitha-shankar/Linux-Security-Agent/PRESENTATION_SCRIPT.md

 > - Plus the **n-gram bigram analysis** for sequence patterns
 > - These models vote together in an ensemble approach
 > - Outputs an anomaly score from 0 to 100
->

 > These two scores combine - base risk score plus any connection pattern bonuses from the Connection Pattern Analyzer - to produce the **final risk score** you see in the dashboard.
->

 > The entire pipeline is designed for real-time processing. **ML inference latency is only 23.5 milliseconds** on average - fast enough that you don't notice any delay.
->

 > And the results speak for themselves: We achieved a **perfect F1 score of 1.0** - that's 100% precision and 100% recall - with a **ROC AUC of 0.9998**.
 Essentially perfect discrimination between normal and malicious behavior.

->
-> The models were trained on **5,205 real syscall sequences** from the ADFA-LD dataset - that's the Australian Defence Force Academy Linux Dataset, which is a standard benchmark in this research domain."
+> Importantly, the models were trained on **real public datasets** - specifically the **ADFA-LD dataset** from the Australian Defence Force Academy and the **DongTing dataset**.
+These are established academic datasets containing actual Linux system call traces from real systems, not synthetic or simulated data.
+The training pipeline processes these real datasets, converting them into features that the ML models can learn from to detect anomalous behavior in real Linux systems.
+This ensures our models generalize well to real-world scenarios."

 ---